DARIAEngineering/dcaf_case_management/README.md

 ## Contributing to this Project

 ### tl;dr
-* We are best reached via the [Code for DC slack](https://codefordc.org/resources/slack.html)
+* We are best reached via the [Civic Tech DC slack](https://civictechdc.org/resources/slack.html)
 * We run on forks and pull requests
 * Our [list of issues in Github](https://github.com/DARIAEngineering/dcaf_case_management/issues) is our project's remaining TODO list
 * Post in an issue when you're starting work on something, so @colinxfleming can keep track of it and so we don't duplicate work